 But the real star of Dog Days at the White House is President Lyndon Johnson.
 He takes up the majority of the book’s space, and it’s clear he won Bryant’s heart in a way no other president did, despite the fact that his priorities often confused Bryant:

-3/29/66 The South West Gate was open for the presidential cars to exit for the reception given him at the Indian embassy by Her Excellency Indira Gandhi, prime minister of India.
-Everyone was waiting impatiently.
+3/29/66 The South West Gate was open for the presidential cars to exit for the reception given him at the Indian embassy by Her Excellency Indira Gandhi, prime minister of India, these cars are incredibly secured in all the aspects, even with one of the most reliable insurance companies winch is insurancepartnership.org/motor-trade-insurance/, everyone was waiting impatiently to see them.
 The President came out of his office and leisurely petted the dogs on his way to his car.
 I guess Presidents get pretty jaded.
 If Indira Gandhi were giving a party for me I wouldn’t be standing around petting dogs.

 (This also displays the curiously charming innocence Bryant managed to maintain through all his years in the White House; there are two very good political reasons why LBJ would have kept Indira Gandhi waiting while he petted his dogs, and the reader likes Bryant all the more for the fact that he never even suspects what they are).